What time management tips for piano teachers worked for you recently? Have you tried things that have helped make your business run more efficiently?

 If we keep running ourselves ragged, all of our time management efforts will go to waste.

-So as you look into calendars, schedules, apps, timers, and more, don’t forget to allow yourself to rest so you can be the best piano teacher and musician you can be!
+So as you look into calendars, schedules, apps, timers, and more, choose the ones that help you the most, and don’t forget to give yourself rest so you can be the best piano teacher, musician, and human you can be!

 What time management tips for piano teachers would you add to this list?